Industry Entrance Certificate

 Year 11 students entering the Industry Entrance Certificate programme choose three businesses that they would like to research and visit.
 During the Workplace Introduction visit students explore the type of work the business undertakes and the skills required to become one of the team.
 Three further businesses are chosen in year 12.

-These workplace introductions helps the student decide which Level One and Level Two Unit Standard credits they would like to pursue and explore the career pathways that could be available to them.
+These workplace introductions help the student decide which Level One and Level Two Unit Standard credits they would like to pursue and explore the career pathways that could be available to them.

 Having completed the workplace introductions programme in years 11 and 12, students then decide on a career path they would like to pursue in year 13.
 Up to two work experience opportunities are negotiated.